pazmariano/traackr/hello/k8s.md

 ## Step by Step

-First of all you have to start your Kubernetes cluster
+First of all you have to start your Kubernetes cluster.
+This deployment uses Traefik as Load Balancer.
+[Read more.](https://doc.traefik.io/traefik/v1.7/user-guide/kubernetes/)

 ```bash
 minikube start